haseeb-cb/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

  ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/QGIS_data_source_manager.png) **Adding data in QGIS:** The **Data Source Manager** offers a handy way to add a vector or raster layer.
 There are also special buttons for different kinds of database layers and interface services.
 The figure below offers a closer look at the Data Source Manager.
 Similar functionality can be found in *Layer* \> *Add Layer*.

 ![Data Source Manager](https://docs.qgis.org/3.28/en/_images/datasource_manager.png)
 If you want to create new empty layers, go to *Layer* \> *Create Layer*.
-You might want to do this if you're creating your own data.
+You would use this, for example, if you're creating your own data.

 ### 1.2 Panels